Florida Wind Speed Reference · HVHZ · FBC R301.2(7)

 Uniform Static Air Pressure

-Forced-entry and structural air-pressure performance testing that validates the product's resistance to peak design pressures.
+Forced-entry and structural air-pressure testing that validates the product's resistance to peak design pressures.

 TAS 203